benmarwick/ctv-archaeology/README.md

 Phillips, N., Pargeter, J., Low, M. et al. (2018).
 Open-air preservation of miniaturised lithics: experimental research in the Cederberg Mountains, southern Africa. _Archaeological and Anthropological Sciences_ (2018). https://doi.org/10.1007/s12520-018-0617-7

+Pollard, D. (2021).
+All equal in the presence of death?
+A quantitative analysis of the Early Iron Age cemeteries of Knossos, Crete, Journal of Anthropological Archaeology, Volume 63, 2021, 101320,

 Porčić, Marko, Blagojević Tamara, Pendić Jugoslav and Stefanović Sofija (2021).
 The Neolithic Demographic Transition in the Central Balkans: population dynamics reconstruction based on new radiocarbon evidence _Philosophical Transactions of the Royal Society B: Biological Sciences_ B37620190712 <http://doi.org/10.1098/rstb.2019.0712>

 Porčić, M., Blagojević, T., Pendić, J., & Stefanović, S. (2020).
 The timing and tempo of the Neolithic expansion across the Central Balkans in the light of the new radiocarbon evidence. _Journal of Archaeological Science: Reports_, 33, 102528. <https://doi.org/10.1016/j.jasrep.2020.102528>